top of page

 - And with your spirit.

-- A reading from the holy Gospel according to Luke
+- A reading from the holy Gospel according to John

 - Glory to you, O Lord.